-The first thing she did was shower.
 Showering naked outdoors helped her imagine meeting Philippe.
-The exotic scents in the air, looking up at the palm trees, slathering coconut oil over her body, and tying the pareo around herself, she set out to meet him.
+The exotic scents in the air, looking up at the palm trees, slathering coconut oil over her body.
+She tied the pareo under her arms and set out to meet him.

-But Tanya wasn’t prepared for the depth of darkness.
-The moon hadn’t risen yet.
-She felt lost in the shadows of the dirt road, and couldn’t find her way.
-She finally gave up and returned to the room disappointed because she was unable to find her French Chef.
+The moon hadn’t risen yet and Tanya wasn’t prepared for the depth of darkness.
+She got lost in the shadows of the dirt road, and couldn’t find her way.
+She finally gave up and returned to the room disappointed because she could not find her French Chef.

-“No thanks Richard, by the way where are you planning on sleeping?”
+“No thanks Richard, where are you planning on sleeping?”

-He growled and patted the empty space next to him.
+He growled and patted the space next to him.

 “Come on baby, it can’t hurt to be friendly”.